+/s/ WILLIAM GEORGE

-Date: May 4, 2005 By: /s/ William George · William George Executive Vice President and Chief Financial Officer A signed original of this s witten at temperature of the C action and has been averified to Comfort Systems LICA Inc and will be retained by Comfort A signed original of this written statement required by S 1 S OSA, Inc. and will be retained by Comfort Systems USA Inc. and furnished to the Securities and Exch nange Commission or its staff upon request
+William George Executive Vice President and Chief Financial Officer

+^{} A signed original of this written statement required by Section 906 has been provided to Comfort Systems USA, Inc. and will be retained by Comfort Systems USA, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.